Gemmiee/Universifight/README.md

 The game features themed boss encounters:

-* ⚙️ Engineering Boss
+* ⚙️ Brassan, the Engineering God
-* ➗ Mathematics Boss
+* ➗ Calxen, the Geometer
-* 🧬 Biology Boss
+* 🧬 Helixor, the Blasphemer Biologist

 Each boss represents the final challenge of a stage.